 The Cat-Eared Historian Mage on the Crumbling Planet

-“I’m home,” he called out as he entered his penthouse apartment.
+“I’m home,” Ashtin called out as he entered his penthouse apartment, two days later.

 “Welcome back,” a gynoid greeted him.
 “Did you eat?
 Would you like dinner?”